Trailside Services are now part of CT Trail Finder!

 The trails lead through historic Indian Lands.
 Many arrowheads, spearpoints, and artifacts have been found here.
 It is believed that there is an Indian burial ground somewhere in the vicinity.
 The Mack and Sills American Indian Families, part of the Paugasset Tribe, have lived in the Park Lane, Krum Elbow area for generations.

-Alternatively, at the first fork, take the connector trail to meet the Naugatuck Trail farther south.
-About midway to Park Lane/ Old Derby Trail, the Yellow Trail splits off through the woods in northeast direction, which goes to an old foundation of a gristmill where grain was ground between a round stone and an anvil shaped stone.
+At the first fork, taking the connector trail, instead of staying on the gravel way, will meet the Naugatuck Trail farther south.
+About midway to Park Lane/Old Derby Trail, the Yellow Trail splits off through the woods in northeast direction, which goes to an old foundation of a gristmill where grain was ground between a round stone and an anvil shaped stone.
 The Yellow Trail eventually meets Old Derby Trail near Amity Road.
+Continuing on the Naugatuck Trail instead will lead to the intersection with Park Lane/Old Derby Trail.
+After crossing Park Lane, the Naugatuck trail ascends onto Big Boulder, a huge glacial erratic believed by many to be the largest in Connecticut.

 From the top of the ridge, the White Trail branches off to the northeast.
 Another old stone foundation can be found along the White Trail, which then sharply doglegs to the left going under the power lines to another glacial erratic.
 From the end of Krum Elbow, the White Trail will connect with Old Derby Trail (red blazed), to the northern end of the Yellow Trail, and eventually to Amity Road.